 Drs.
-Jürgen Bohnemeyer, Jean-Pierre Koenig, Eun-Hee Lee, David Zubin.
+Jürgen Bohnemeyer, Jean-Pierre Koenig, and Eun-Hee Lee.

-Semantics is a very important research specialty of the department of Linguistics at UB.
-It involves a very active and diverse group of researchers who study meaning from both a cognitive and formal perspective.
+Semantics as a research specialty involves a very active and diverse group of researchers who study meaning from both a cognitive and formal perspective.

 Prof. Bohnemeyer specializes in the semantics of temporal and spatial reference.
 His research spans issues such as lexical and viewpoint aspect, tense, temporal anaphora, event segmentation, causality, locative and motion descriptions, spatial frames of reference, deixis, and natural language ontology.
 He studies lexical, compositional, and pragmatic properties of these domains, applying methods of both conceptual and formal semantics.
 His work has a strong cross-linguistic focus in semantic typology, aiming to bring evidence from language variation to bear on theories of semantics, the syntax-semantics interface, and the cognitive embedding of language.